CBT vs DBT Therapy: Which is Right for You

 Get Connected to a CBT or DBT Therapist

-Our therapists at Virtual CBT Psychotherapy are CBT experts.
-They can integrate DBT skills into therapy but if your main focus is emotional dysregulation, you may want to find a DBT program near you.
-Our therapist, Alana Weinberg, offers DBT to some clients, especially youth who engage in self-harm behaviours.
-Click the tab below to book a free consultation with one of our therapists.
+Most of our therapists at Virtual CBT Psychotherapy specialize in CBT and can integrate DBT skills into therapy.
+Our therapist, Alana Weinberg, offers DBT to clients, especially youth who engage in self-harm behaviours.
+Please note that we don’t offer a comprehensive DBT program.

 Virtual CBT Psychotherapy